Louser21/SIH-SILLYCONES-73/README.md

 - Small PRs, fast reviews, frequent merges.
 - Every branch should remain runnable, even if features are incomplete.

-If you follow this, 6 people can work simultaneously without constant conflicts.
+If you follow this, your team can work simultaneously without constant conflicts.

 ## 2) Monorepo Layout